 Joint credit cards: Definition, benefits and alternatives

-Joint ownership is common for all kinds of financial products, whether it’s a checking account, savings account, mortgage or auto loan.
+Joint ownership is common for all kinds of financial products, whether it’s a checking or savings account, mortgage or auto loan.
 But what about joint credit cards?

-What exactly is a joint credit card anyway?
-And how is having a joint credit card different from having a co-signer or an authorized user?
-Read on for all the ins and outs of joint credit cards, plus learn about some helpful alternatives.
+What exactly is a joint credit card, and how is having one different from having a co-signer or authorized user?
+And if a joint credit card isn’t right for your situation, what might be some helpful alternatives?

 -

-A joint credit card is just like a traditional card, except that the account is shared by two people.
+A joint credit card is just like a traditional card, except that two people share the account.

 -